GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITelemetryOptions.rst

 level of the Apache configuration, outside any ``<VirtualHost>`` block.

+Note that, like the telemetry reporter it configures, this directive is not available on Windows.
+See :doc:`WSGITelemetryService` for details.

 Syntax follows the Apache ``Options`` directive convention.
 Two argument forms are supported, and may not be mixed within one
 line: